Litusiano/exponential/README.md

 ## How I Work

-- **Gets me Pumped** : hard challenges •  competition • people having confidence on me • being the worst in a team.
+- **Gets me Pumped** : hard challenges •  competition • people having confidence on me • being the worst in a team
-- **Disappoints me**: not creative challenges • things done without effort • bad working environment.
+- **Disappoints me**: not creative challenges • things done without effort • bad working environment
-- **Strengths**: obsessive • love learning • organized • friendly • teamworker
+- **Strengths**: obsessive • love learning • organized • friendly
 - **Known behaviours / comms style**:

+---

+## Other

+### Some personal stuff
+- Love doing things, I can not be chill at home
+- On Thursday nights, I play football in a "Sunday league", midfielder for the curious ones
+- Listener of "emergent" artists, I usually go to concerts every one or two weeks in some seasons.
+- Hate phones, [this](https://img.pccomponentes.com/articles/35/356934/4856-doro-7030-negro-libre-52e88e78-1351-48e3-ba52-3a30f97b34d6.jpg) is my day to day phone and [this](https://static.wikia.nocookie.net/ipod/images/d/de/Shuffleipod.jpg/revision/latest/thumbnail/width/360/height/450?cb=20120419181833) my day to day warrior
+- Tend to organize tons of meetings with my friends to keep ourselfs updated and distracted!
+- Passionate for kebabs, I had a peak season of 4 kebabs per week.
+One of my dreams is having one of [this](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTNNe2v5SZwPDjXOtk-epiqZVRUlv_kK5SUVA&s) at home

+### My vision
+Over the next 5 years, I will build a network to connect all the historic olympic medalists in spain (Top 12 programmers each year), will keep learning by building and interning at companies.
+Before graduating, I will do my final thesis in a top US University and then start building with some colleagues I have done there or in Spain.
+US fits the plan as the fast pace and the creativy is the place to build.